Prelude and Chapter 1

 "And in this land I’ll proudly stand, until my dying day, sir.”
 The lead teamster sang merrily, as their caravan crested a ridge along the beaten path.
 “For whate’er a king o’er all command, I’ll still be a Cormyte brave, sir.”

-While she still didn't know their tongue well, these lyrics were part of a commonly used ballad that she was familiar with, so it was easier to follow.
+While she still didn’t know their tongue well, these lyrics were part of a ballad that she was familiar with, given all the repetition, so it was easier to follow.

 The armed guards took up his song, their voices rough but cheerful.
 She found that she loved these Humans for that; they were brutish but honest, a comfortable and bearable strangeness in the unceasing strangeness that was her life.